 This watch is a little more affordable than the Hamilton, so worth your time to explore.

 A very similar Seiko to the Presage above is the ever-popular dress watch that is nicknamed “Cocktail Time”.
 One of the many dress watches that Seiko offers.

 Normally this particular model is only found in Japan, so you won’t see it on everyone’s wrist either.

 It also has a stunning starburst dial and almost exactly the same markings too.

 The only downside for some is the price, which is usually higher than many low-end Seikos, so you really have to want it!

-Parnis are a prolific Chinese watch maker that loves making homages of the classics.
-This particular watch is more of an alternative becuase it varies so much from the Omega, while still having some of the characteristics.
+Skmei are a prolific Chinese watch maker that loves making homages of the classics.
+This particular watch is more of an alternative because it varies so much from the Omega, while still having some of the characteristics.